K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Variational solutions

 and similarly

 for $u\in\mathcal{E}(X,\omega).$ \begin{theo} \phantomsection The unique sup-normalized solution $u_{j}$ of the first equation above converges, in the $L^{1}(X)-$topology, to the unique sup-normalized solution $u$ to the the latter equation.
-Equivalently, the solutions $v_{j}$ of the corresponding non-normalized equations converge in $L^{1}(X)$ to $v$ solving the corresponding limiting non-normalized equation.\end{theo} \begin{proof} First observe that, by assumption, $u\in\mathcal{E}(X,\omega_{j})$ for any $j$ and moreover
+Equivalently, the solutions $v_{j}$ of the corresponding non-normalized equations converge in $L^{1}(X)$ to $v$ solving the corresponding limiting non-normalized equation. \end{theo}